-More than 130 of you sent your ideas into the Public Service Data Challenge, and the judges have now long-listed the most promising for development by interdisciplinary, cross-departmental project teams: these ideas are outlined below.
+More than 130 of you sent your ideas into the Public Service Data Challenge, and the judges then long-listed the seven most promising for development by interdisciplinary, cross-departmental project teams: these ideas are outlined below.

 Plastic waste and discarded ‘ghost’ fishing gear presents a serious threat to the health of our oceans – harming sea life, damaging delicate environments, and ultimately entering the human food chain.
 The Government of Canada is investing in clean-up operations, but these are extremely costly: an AI-assisted platform would help target this work, much improving its efficiency and effectiveness.
 Drawing on satellite imagery and sonar data, the tool would create heat maps of plastic and ‘ghost gear’ densities; it could also be further developed to track other pollution sources such as oil spills.